jeffboody/libai/readme-nn.md

 training from the mini batch.
 Running averages of these values are also calculated during the training which are subsequently used when making predictions.
-The exponential average momentum (e.g. 0.99) is a hyperparameter that is selected when designing the neural network.
+The exponential average momentum is a hyperparameter and it was suggested that a good default is 0.99.

 	avg_mean   = avg_mean*momentum + batch_mean*(1 - momentum)
 	avg_stddev = avg_stddev*momentum + batch_stddev*(1 - momentum)